Q: What should a student do if their Chromebook is damaged?

 The family must report a stolen device to the police and then turn in the police report to the school.
 The device tracking will then be activated and the device rendered unusable.
 The family will be charged the replacement costs unless the parent has taken out the protection plan or the device is recovered.
 Parents who do not enroll in the optional Protection Plan will be financially responsible for all damage/loss of the device.

-Lost devices or AC adapters are not covered by the Chromebook Protection Plan.
-Students are responsible for the entire cost of replacing the device or AC Adapter.
+Lost devices or chargers are not covered by the Chromebook Protection Plan.
+Students are responsible for the entire cost of replacing the device or charger.

 Q: Will students be provided with cases for the device?